MarwahAlaofi/marwahalaofi.github.io/_publications/alaofi-2023-can.md

 ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’23), July 23–27, 2023, Taipei, Taiwan.
 ACM, New York, NY, USA, 5 pages. https://doi.org/10.1145/3539618.3591960'
+award: Industry Impact Award at the RMIT/UniMelb 25+ Years of IR
 ---
 ## Abstract
 This paper explores the utility of a Large Language Model (LLM)